graphile-contrib/postgraphile-plugin-derived-field/README.md

 Provide `derivedFieldDefinitions` as an array of objects with the following structure:

 ```
-type DerivedFieldDefinition = {
+{
   identifiers: Array<Identifier>,
   inflect: function,
   resolve: function,
+  type?: string | build => T,
   description?: string
-  returnTypeName?: string
 }
 ```
 The Scenarios section below provides guidance on structuring `identifiers`, `inflect`, and `resolve` for your specific use case.

+Use `type` to specify the GraphQL type that the `resolve` function returns.
+This can be a string identifying the GraphQL type name, or a function (with the `build` helper available as the first argument) that returns a GraphQL type.
+Default: String

 Use `description` to populate the field description in the schema.

-Use `returnTypeName` to specify the name of the GraphQL type that `resolve` function returns.
-Default: "String"

 ## Scenarios